In This Article

 Step 3: Use the built-in corner ties on the cover to secure the top of the insert in place.

 Step 4: Grab a fistful of the top edges of the filled duvet, and shake the insert into place.

 Step 5: Use the built-in corner ties on the cover to secure the bottom of the insert in place.
 Shake from the bottom to align the insert.

-Step 6: Fasten the duvet shut using the buttons aligned at the bottom.
+Step 6: Fasten the duvet cover shut using the buttons aligned at the bottom.

-Okay, so that wasn't so bad, but honestly, keeping it on is half the battle.
+Okay, that wasn't so bad, but honestly, keeping it on is half the battle.
 If you don't secure the corners, you'll find the insert shifting around inside the cover, which looks messy and feels uncomfortable.
-If your duvet cover and insert don't come with built-in ties, you can get your hands on these $15 iron-on snaps from Amazon.
-Adhere to the corners of both the insert and cover and you'll never have to worry about that shifty filling ever again.
+If your duvet cover and insert don't come with built-in ties, you can get your hands on other affordable snaps to close it.